-Socially Distanced Option: If attending your birth is ruled out at the time of booking, and you would like to have virtual support, antenatal prep (tailored to your needs, whether is learning about how your body works, hypnobirthing, how to support your birth partner, to work through your options, preferences, help with birth & postpartum planning, and virtual support (ideal for early labour and immediate postpartum) a reduced package is available for £600.
+If attending your birth is ruled out at the time of booking, and you would like to have virtual support, antenatal prep (tailored to your needs, whether is learning about how your body works, hypnobirthing, how to support your birth partner, to work through your options, preferences, help with birth & postpartum planning, and virtual support (ideal for early labour and immediate postpartum) a reduced package is available for £600.
 Full terms are agreed after tailoring this to your needs.

-- Antenatal/Birth Prep comes in the form of The Real Birth Workshop.
+- Antenatal/Birth Prep comes in the form of snippets from The Real Birth Workshop.
 A wonderful informative way of learning more about your body and what is it doing and why in labour.
 Information and knowledge is super empowering when making choices for you and your birth.

 - Hypnobirthing and Mindfulness for Birth.
-We do this after the Birth Prep session, and this happens over a couple of sessions, with a series of mp3s to listen to in your own time.
+We do this alongside the Birth Prep session, and this happens over a couple of sessions, with a series of mp3s to listen to in your own time.
 Both of the above are suitable for first-time parents and experienced parents.
 For experienced parents, we spend some extra time debriefing your previous experience too.

-- Birth Preferences Planning Session
+- Birth Preferences Planning support

 You’ve got the knowledge, know your choices, your preferences and have the positive mindset, now to find the right style of plan for you – written, visual, and get down your wishes and your absolutes etc. It is sensible and wise to have a few versions: Plan A, B, C & Z, so that however your mode of birth, it is an informed, supported and positive experience.

-- 4th Trimester Planning Session
+- 4th Trimester Planning Support